DoJ33/company-security/README.md

 Users with access to multiple companies should for each company select or create a partner.

 ## Roadmap

-Users form: Button to create a partner (if missing).

-Implement users company_dependent partner for more modules.

 Block the database cursor in safe_eval.